fazzitron/Pokemon-Miru-Patch/README.md

         08079264 00 20           movs       r0,#0x0
         08079266 61 f0 49 f9     bl         LoadGameSave
 ```
 We need to replace these bytes with NOP calls.
 But, we have to be careful about being in either THUMB or ARM mode.
 In this case, we'll be in THUMB mode.
-So, we'll have to replace as seen here:
+So, we'll replace things like this:

 ```
         08079252 28 d1           bne        gPaletteFade_active_notZero